Freedom and diversity of the press, and accessible media and communications systems are integral to a successful democratic society.

 The Australian Greens believe that:

-- Documents placed in the public domain by government should be accessible with free non-proprietary software, and public data should be made available in open, interoperable formats.
+14. Documents placed in the public domain by governments should be accessible with free non-proprietary software, and public data should be made available in open, interoperable formats.

 The Australian Greens want:

 1. The protection of anonymous journalistic sources to ensure press freedom.

 2. Warrant applications for police raids on journalists and publishers to be made before a judge in open court where they can be challenged before they are issued.

 3. Truth in political advertising laws to be legislated and an independent authority to investigate complaints.

 4. An increased number of women in senior media positions and gender equality at all levels of the media industry.

 5. To resource local affairs reporting to ensure consistent and quality coverage of local government, courts and community affairs in the public interest, with secure jobs for journalists.